Mastering Solar Power (Online Course)

 - Selling utility-scale solar electricity: the growing channel-to-market options

-- Examples from the US, Europe and Australia
+- Direct sales: corporate buyers and PPAs (examples from the US, Europe and Asia)

 - Project financial analysis